 - Goodwin College

 - Trinity College

 Join us in the mission of empowering makers in Hartford and beyond!

-MakerspaceCT will be the largest makerspace in Connecticut and the 2nd largest in New England.
-Prospective inventors, manufacturers, entrepreneurs, hobbyists and students across the region will be empowered with access to tools, technology, resources and learning opportunities.
+MakerspaceCT is the largest makerspace in Connecticut and the 2nd largest in New England.
+We empower prospective inventors, manufacturers, entrepreneurs, hobbyists and students across the region with access to tools, technology, resources and learning opportunities.

-In the historic G. Fox building, the 20,000 + sq. ft. well-equipped working space will quickly become a focal point for collaboration for businesses and individuals.
-MakerspaceCT will be a valuable community resource and driving force in Connecticut’s flourishing innovation ecosystem.
+In the historic G. Fox building, the 25,000 + sq. ft. well-equipped working space is quickly becoming a focal point for collaboration for businesses and individuals.
+MakerspaceCT is a valuable community resource and driving force in Connecticut’s flourishing innovation ecosystem.

 - support an almost limitless variety of material types and fabrication processes, by having on-site equipment that is, in many cases, too expensive or too large for a home, garage or small business to accommodate.

 - help train the current and future workforce in new technologies.

 - be a conduit for turning great ideas into new innovation and new businesses – there is tremendous untapped entrepreneurial potential in the city, region and the state